The new reserve is named the Brataualung Forest Park

 About the new reserve

 The new 2,390 hectare reserve will protect important areas of Cool Temperate Rainforest and Damp Forest.
-It will provide habitat for threatened species including Slender Tree-fern, Koala, Powerful Owl and Strzelecki Burrowing Crayfish.
+It will provide habitat for significant species including Slender Tree-fern, Koala, Powerful Owl and Strzelecki Burrowing Crayfish.
 The community has been advocating for the increase in conservation reserves in the Stzrelecki Ranges since the mid 1990s.
 The area is part of Brataualung Country of the Gunaikurnai people.

 The naming process